owignall/Sudoku-solver/README.md

 The basic implementation of this involves picking a cell at random and entering a number that does not breach the constraints.
 You continue to do this until there are no numbers that can be entered into the cell without breaching the constraints.
 When this happens, you backtrack and try another number in the previous cell.

-I implemented this in the `sudoku_solver` function using a recursive `depth_first_search` function which takes in a `SudokuState` object and returns either a solution if one is found or `None` if no solution exists.
+I implemented this in the `solve_from_array` method using a recursive `depth_first_search` function which takes in a `SudokuState` object and returns either a solution if one is found or `None` if no solution exists.

 In order to try possible options, the `set_value` method is used.
 This is called on a `SudokuState` object, with the row and column of a cell as arguments, and returns a copy of the state with this new value added.
 If this new state `is_goal` then it can be returned as the solution.
 Otherwise, providing the state is valid we can recursively call `depth_first_search` on it and return the result if it `is_goal`.